 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 All contracts / arrangements / transactions entered by the Companyduring the financial year with related parties were in its ordinary course of business andon an arm's length basis.
-During the year the Company had not entered into anycontract / arrangement / transaction with related parties which could be consideredmaterial in accordance with the policy of the Company on materiality of related partytransactions or which is required to be reported in Form No. AOC-2 in terms of Section134(3)(Rs.) read with Section 188 of the Act and Rule 8(2) of the Companies (Accounts)Rules 2014.
+During the year the Company had not entered into anycontract / arrangement / transaction with related parties which could be consideredmaterial in accordance with the policy of the Company on materiality of related partytransactions or which is required to be reported in Form No. AOC-2 in terms of Section134(3)(h) read with Section 188 of the Act and Rule 8(2) of the Companies (Accounts)Rules 2014.

 The policy on materiality of Related Party Transactions is uploaded onthe website of your Company and the link for the same is provided in the Reporton Corporate Governance'.

-Attention of Members is drawn to the disclosure of transactions withrelated parties set out in Note No. 42 of Standalone Financial Statements forming part ofthe Annual Report.
+Attention of Members is drawn to the disclosure of transactions withrelated parties set out in Note No. 41 of Standalone Financial Statements forming part ofthe Annual Report.

-DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN ATWORKPLACE (PREVENTION PROHIBITION AND REDRESSAL) ACT 2013
+DISCLOSURE UNDER SECTION 22 OF THE SEXUAL HARASSMENT OF WOMEN ATWORKPLACE (PREVENTION PROHIBITION And REDRESSAL) ACT 2013

-Your Company has zero tolerance towards any action of any executivewhich may fall under the ambit of Sexual Harassment' at workplace and is fullycommitted to uphold and maintain the dignity of every woman working in your Company.
+Your Company has zero tolerance towards any action of any executivewhich may fall under the ambit of 'Sexual Harassment' at workplace and is fullycommitted to uphold and maintain the dignity of every women working in your Company.
 TheAnti Sexual Harassment Policy provides for protection against sexual harassment of womenat workplace and for prevention and redressal of such complaints.

-Your Company has complied with provisions relating to the Constitutionof Internal Complaints Committee under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.
+Your company has complied with provisions relating to the constitutionof internal Complaints Committee under the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013.
 There were no complaints pending as onthe beginning of the financial year and no new complaints were received during thefinancial year under review.

 STATEMENT OF DIRECTORS' RESPONSIBILITY